alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 We need to change the way CRA start scripts works since now it also needs to start the server that renders HTML.
 Yes, it's [implemented](https://github.com/reactjsacademy/react-scripts-ssr#step-1) in the same package.

-## Tools vs. frameworks
+## Libraries vs. frameworks

-Now the often debated question, should I use a framework, or should I use a tool?
+Now the often debated question, should I use a framework, or should I use a library?

-Both frameworks and tools are abstractions of some concrete solution.
-The difference is tools are more specialized.
-Tools do less things.
-A framwork is an abstraction of abstractions, in other words a framework is a super set of tools.
+Both frameworks and libraries are abstractions of some concrete solution.
+The difference is libraries are more specialized.
+Libraries do less things.
+A framwork is an abstraction of abstractions, in other words a framework is a super set of libraries.

-<video youtube-id="mVVNJKv9esE" time="510"></video>
+<video youtube-id="mVVNJKv9esE" time="511"></video>

 What all that means?
 A framework will solve a lot of problems without you knowing much about the more concrete pieces invovled in the solution.
 For instance you can use [Next.js](https://nextjs.org/) for server-side rendering in React, and by doing so you'll get code spliting and prefetching for free.